Training / Standard term

 Every time you give a model a natural-language instruction and it responds helpfully, you are relying on instruction tuning.
 This stage determines how well a model follows directions, formats outputs the way you ask, and stays on task.
 Models with stronger instruction tuning are more reliable for structured workflows like "extract these five fields from this document."

-Common confusion: Instruction tuning and RLHF are different stages.
+Common confusion: Instruction tuning and reinforcement learning from human feedback (RLHF) are different stages.
 Instruction tuning teaches the model to follow directions using supervised examples.
 RLHF comes afterward and refines the model's preferences using human ratings of which responses are better.